 Marc also has bipolar.
-As a successful designer in the fashion industry (Salvatore Ferragamo, Brunello Cucinnelli), he has had a dramatic impact on my work over the past 20-odd years.
-It has not been easy; however the bonuses that my type of bipolar gives, such as the wider range of emotions and creativity, even the hypomania at times, outweigh the negative aspects (depression, pain, anger, rage, sadness, social anxiety, fatigue, low self-esteem) and it has all played a major part in my Smart Second Skin vision.
-With our experience as radical thinkers, sensitive designers and long-term users of health services, our ambition is to start a design-led ‘Science Fashion Lab’ in Cambridge linked to Haute Couture in Paris.
+As a successful designer in the fashion industry (Thierry Mugler, Salvatore Ferragamo, Brunello Cuccinelli), he has had a dramatic impact on my work over the past 20-odd years.
+It has not been easy; however, the bonuses that my type of bipolar gives, such as the wider range of emotions and creativity, even the hypomania at times, outweigh the negative aspects (depression, pain, anger, rage, sadness, social anxiety, fatigue, low self-esteem) and it has all played a major part in my Smart Second Skin vision.
+With our experience as radical thinkers, sensitive designers, and long-term users of mental health services, my ambition is to start a design-led ‘Science Fashion Lab’ in Cambridge linked to Haute Couture in Paris.

-Fifteen years after completing my PhD and giving birth to our three beautiful children (Madeleine 15, Thaddeus 11 and Zéphyr 10), the demand to improve quality of life, coupled with the fast acceleration of technologies, has led to a growing trend of ‘wellbeing’ and personal health monitoring tools.
-During those fifteen years, I have worked on numerous wellness projects from my Smart Second Skin clothing, that emits scent by mimicking the neurobiological delivery system found under skin, to the eScent® personalised user-worn delivery device, capable of dispensing wellbeing scents in response to a stimulus.
+Fifteen years after completing my Ph.D. and giving birth to our three beautiful children (Madeleine 15, Thaddeus 11, and Zéphyr 10), the demand to improve quality of life, coupled with the fast acceleration of technologies, has led to a growing trend of ‘wellbeing’ and personal health monitoring tools.
+During those fifteen years, I have worked on numerous wellness projects from my Smart Second Skin clothing, which emits scent by mimicking the neurobiological delivery system found under the skin, to the eScent personalised user-worn delivery device, capable of dispensing wellbeing scents in response to a stimulus.
 In 2000, I also worked for an MIT Media Lab start-up company promoting ‘wearable technologies’ inspired by Star Trek (think ‘tricorder’ and ‘communicator’).

 Fashion will always have the glitzy ‘well-showing’ element, but it is rarely used as a platform for ‘wellbeing’, and this is where I am using my bipolar diagnosis to inform my research into this interface of creative design and scientific principles.
 However, I am fully aware that I must tread carefully due to the sensitivity of the condition.